Can I get vaccinated in the UK?

-If you booked an adult after 1 June and before 31 July or a university programme after 1 June and before 31 July, you are able to postpone or cancel your booking up to a week before the course start date – with no charges.
-If you booked a young learner course after 1 June or before 31 July, you are able to postpone or cancel up to 6 weeks before the course start date – with no charges.
+If you booked an adult course or a university pathway programme before 31st March 2022, you are able to postpone or cancel your booking up to a week before the course start date – with no charges.

 How to get in touch